EPSEF - Eastern Panhandle

 • No lasers, bright lights, flames, loud noises, odors, or other distractions

-• No personal information (name, school, grade, web address, phone number, etc)
+• No personal information (name, school, grade, web address, phone number, etc) (Students are encouraged to put their name on the back of items at their project display.)

 • No active internet connections